 A cluster page is an in-depth blog post that elaborates on a subtopic under the pillar page umbrella.
 It’s important that each cluster page targets a specific topic to avoid keyword cannibalization (more on that later).

-Internal links are vital to an SEO topic cluster strategy.
+Internal links are vital to the SEO topic clusters model.
 Each cluster page should link to other relevant clusters, and ALL clusters must link back to their pillar page.
-Think of hyperlinks like the glue that holds content clusters together.
+Think of hyperlinks like the glue that holds your content clusters SEO strategy together.

 Here’s a topic cluster example

 Imagine you have a page that broadly covers “content strategy.”
-This would be the core topic of the topic cluster.
+This would be the core topic of your topic clusters.
 You’d then write blog posts that tackle sub-topics within the category, like these: